copsTvFan/cops-episode-guide/guide.md

   happy the Gulf War in over.
 James tells him it's illegal, but just gives him a warning.
 - (1:18 AM Theft Call) Deputy Michael Sieck likes the night shift the best.
-  There are too many people out in the day and the night is busier.A guy pumped gas without paying at Wallaceville and Wake Forest.
+  There are too many people out in the day and the night is busier.
+A guy pumped gas without paying at Wallaceville and Wake Forest.
 He finally pulls his truck over on the 300 block of Kokomo.
 They cuff the long haired driver for stealing the $16 worth of gas.
 The owner followed them and is on the scene.
 The passenger went in for cigarettes and the driver was supposed to go in and pay, but ran.
 The driver doesn't know anything about it.
 They take the driver back to the gas station to get ID'ed by the clerk.
 Mike says if he tells the truth he'll only get a citation.
 The driver says he only had $1, so he pumped and ran away.
 He gets a $200 fine and is let go until the trial.

 tvguide [mentions a different
 segment](https://www.tvguide.com/tvshows/cops/episodes-season-3/1000242631/),